-Developing the right Principles and Ethical Considerations
+Developing the right principles and ethical considerations

 - 71 The following General Guiding Principles and Ethical Considerations provide summary information on considerations to be followed by Police Scotland, SPA and PIRC to ensure compliance with this Code of Practice on the acquisition, retention, use and destruction of biometric data for criminal justice and policing purposes in Scotland. - 72 The content has been developed from a consolidated analysis of a range of sources including the enabling Scottish Biometrics Commissioner Act 2020, the relevant criminal procedure law in Scotland, other relevant legislation and guidance including the UK GDPR Criminal Offence data guidance, and the Data Protection Act 2018.
-It also embraces and hybridises the earlier seminal work of the Independent Advisory Group on Biometric Data in Scotland chaired by John Scott QC, solicitor advocate.21 In a UK context, it embraces the 6 Governing Principles for biometric and forensic data analysis established by the Home Office Biometrics and Forensics Ethics Group (BFEG).22 In international terms, it also draws on a contemporary literature review of international best practice guidance, including the 7 Ethical Principles for Biometrics produced by the Biometrics Institute in 2019.23
+It also embraces and hybridises the earlier seminal work of the Independent Advisory Group on Biometric Data in Scotland chaired by Lord Scott, Senator of the College of Justice in Scotland.
+In a UK context, it embraces the 6 Governing Principles for biometric and forensic data analysis established by the Home Office Biometrics and Forensics Ethics Group (BFEG).
+In international terms, it also draws on a contemporary literature review of international best practice guidance. including the 7 Ethical Principles for Biometrics produced by the Biometrics Institute in 2019.